 Melinda Lovell lives in the Cantal, France.
-She is much published in magazines (The SHOp, The Frogmore Papers, Agenda, etc) Her first collection is Walking the Hillside (Waterloo Press, 2015).
+She is much published in magazines The SHOp, The Frogmore Papers, Agenda, etc).
+Her collections are Walking the Hillside (Waterloo Press, 2015) and Breath and Sap (Chrysalis Poetry, 2018).

 For one August week they robbed me